Sparse Growing Transformer: Training-Time Sparse Depth Allocation via Progressive Attention Looping: Related Work

-\textbf{Paradigms of Sparsity.} A prominent line of work improves efficiency through input-dependent sparsity, where computation is selectively allocated based on token characteristics.
-Mixture-of-Experts (MoE) architectures and head-level routing methods such as SwitchHead~\cite{csordas2024switchhead} and Mixture of Heads~\cite{jin2024moh} introduce input-dependent sparsity by routing tokens to distinct expert FFN parameters or selectively activating attention heads conditioned on token characteristics~\cite{shazeer2017outrageously}.
-Similarly, recent inner-thinking dynamically selects which tokens receive additional computational steps~\cite{chen-etal-2025-inner}.
-These methods, therefore, introduce heterogeneous execution paths across samples, as computation varies depending on input-dependent routing decisions.
+\textbf{Paradigms of Sparsity.} A prominent line of work improves efficiency through input-dependent sparsity, where computation is selectively allocated based on token characteristics~\cite{csordas2024switchhead,jin2024moh,wang2026fbs}.
+Mixture-of-Experts (MoE) architectures and head-level routing methods such as SwitchHead~\cite{csordas2024switchhead} and Mixture of Heads~\cite{jin2024moh} introduce input-dependent sparsity by routing tokens to distinct expert FFN parameters or selectively activating attention heads conditioned on token characteristics.
+Similarly, recent inner-thinking dynamically selects which tokens receive additional computational steps~\cite{chen-etal-2025-inner}, while structured stepwise reasoning frameworks decompose complex tasks into explicit multi-stage cognitive processes~\cite{ji2026strideedstrategygroundedstepwisereasoning,zhang2025cooper,hao2026clear,yu2026knowrlboostingllmreasoning,xue2026reasonneededefficientgenerative}.
+These methods, therefore, introduce heterogeneous execution paths across samples, as computation varies with input-dependent routing decisions.
 In contrast, our work introduces sparsity along a different axis.
-Rather than selecting tokens or experts dynamically, we focus on parameter-level depth allocation and training-time structural sparsity.
+Rather than dynamically selecting tokens or experts, we focus on parameter-level depth allocation and training-time structural sparsity.
 Specifically, SGT progressively grows fine-grained recurrent micro-circuits during training, selectively allocating additional depth to high-value parameters within a block.
 This growth unfolds along the training timeline and concentrates computation on a subset of functional components, thereby reducing substantial pretraining overhead.
 Since these approaches introduce sparsity along different dimensions, SGT is orthogonal to input-dependent routing methods and can be naturally combined with them to further improve efficiency.